xarantolus/ax/README.md

 ### Limitations
-* No support for invalid instructions in the instruction stream
 * Only the Signed, Carry, Overflow, Zero and Parity status flags are supported
 * Most instructions aren't implemented, especially
   * Anything with SSE registers